-(If you are following along from our project healing waters group in new city or just Need a little extra help; click on the hyperlinks and it will take you to an instructional on certain techniques)
+(If you are following along from our PHWFF group in New City, or just Need a little extra help; click on the hyperlinks and it will take you to an instructional on certain techniques)

-Now you want to Tie in your white thread at the base of the tail (Those of you in our class keep in mind this technique is the same as tying in tailing)
+Now you want to tie in your white thread at the base of the tail

-Now tie in your gold wire also at the base of the tail on the side of the white thread.
+Now tie in your gold wire at the base of the tail on the side of the white thread.

 Mixing the dubbing:

 Next up is dubbing and SLF squirrel has got to be my favorite.
 What I do for this is I take a mixture of red and dark brown and I mix them together.
 Then I snip a patch of guard hairs off of a full squirrel skin and mix them in.

 This will give you a good reddish-brown mix but be sure to adjust this based on the Isonychias in your area because colors always vary.

 And dub your hook shank, stopping about 1/4 of the way behind the eye, ensuring that you leave enough room to tie in the hackle.

-Once you have dubbed the body it’s now time to create the visible stripe that goes along an isonychias natural nymph body and rib it with wire .
+Once you have dubbed the body it’s now time to create the visible stripe that goes along an Isonychias natural nymph body and rib it with wire .
 You will do this by Bringing the white thread forward, then using your finger nail it to hold it down as you tie it in with a wrap.